 THE SANDBOX DIGITAL WELLBEING SERVICE: Sandbox Homepage (mindler.co.uk) available for 10-25yr children and young people.
 The service includes games, worksheets, group chats and online events for children, young people, their parents/carers, teachers and other professionals.
 The Sandbox also offers internet-enabled Cognitive Behavioural Therapy (iCBT), or one to one support from professional therapists by text, phone, online chat or video call, based on a triage of the young person's needs.

-Website: 24/7; Therapy sessions: Mon-Fri: 7am-10pm and Sat-Sun: 10am-10pm; Live Chat: Mon-Fri: 10am-8pm
+Website: 24/7; Therapy sessions: 7am to 8pm (last one finishing at 9pm) Monday to Sunday; Live Chat: Mon-Fri:9am-6pm

-Herts Haven Cafés in Hemel Hempstead, Watford and Stevenage: Safe and welcoming drop-in free cafes for young people ages 10-18 to embrace their emotional wellbeing.
+Herts Haven Cafés: Safe and welcoming drop-in free cafes for young people ages 10-18 to embrace their emotional wellbeing.
 Compassionate face to face emotional wellbeing support and guidance from trained workers, without the need for a professional referral.
 Check here for more information and opening times: Herts Haven Cafés - WithYouth